dannymcclain/Relay/README.md

-# Pickup
+# 📡 Relay

-### Pick up where you left off.

-Show tabs from your synced devices on your New Tab page.
+A Chrome extension that shows tabs from your synced devices on your New Tab page.